 Pawn positioning is very important to build a perfect strategy to win a game, as it helps to safeguard a major piece.
 Given below are some details about the pawn position in a match.

-- Doubled pawn: to be honest, this is the weakest form of a pawn setup on a board.
-In this structure, two pawns of the same colour are aligned one after another in a particular column of the column of the board.
-The reason behind calling this as the weakest is that neither of the pawns is getting covered by the other pawn but is definitely blocked by the other.
+- Doubled pawn: to be honest, this is the weakest form of a pawn set up on a board.
+In this structure, two pawns of the same color are aligned one after another in a particular column of the board.
+The reason behind calling this the weakest is that neither of the pawns is getting covered by the other pawn but is definitely blocked by the other.
 Also, the pawn behind cannot move further until the frontal pawn has moved or taken up.

-- Isolated pawn: when a single pawn cannot be protected by the other pawns of your side, then it is called an isolated pawn.
-This scenario happens mostly in the beginning of a game.
+- Isolated pawn: when a single pawn cannot be protected by the other pawns on your side, then it is called an isolated pawn.
+This scenario happens mostly at the beginning of a game.
 Those pawns can only be protected by other pieces, unless the pawns, but can be proved to be a major weakness.

 - Passed pawn: A passed pawn is a pawn that has no opposing pawns that can prevent it from reaching the eighth rank.
 If you have a passed pawn, that will be a huge disadvantage for the opponent, undoubtedly.